 Many comic book publishers do not want to be inundated with submission packages.
 As of this writing, Marvel Comics has a line on their submissions page that reads “…and if you have the right stuff…we’ll find you.”

 If you’re interested in breaking into Marvel Comics, check out this interview I did with Joe Quesada, chief creative officer at Marvel.
+Although Quesada is former CCO, you can still learn a lot from this conversation.

 For writers, it’s even more difficult, since an editor can’t review your work at a convention.
 So creating a comic, having it drawn, and getting it published will give you an edge with editors.
 I know, I know, it’s a chicken-or-egg thing of “I need something published to get something published,” but there are always small publishers and Kickstarter to help you get your first project off the ground.